Popular Searches

 “There was mostly spiritual boredom,” said Dean, who serves as the Seminary’s Mary D. Synnott Professor of Youth, Church, and Culture.
 “Young people didn’t want to waste their time on something shallow, and neither did I.”

-One Princeton Seminary student at the time who found the IYM’s message particularly compelling was Tony Sundermeier, MDiv ’03, an aspiring minister who had majored in theology and youth ministry at Eastern University in Pennsylvania.
-He said that much of the available training material on youth ministry back then focused on technical matters, such as how to run a youth group.
+At the time, one Princeton Seminary student who found the IYM’s message especially compelling was Tony Sundermeier, MDiv ’03.
+Moreover, he was an aspiring minister who had studied theology and youth ministry at Eastern University.
+He explained that most youth ministry training then focused on technical tasks, like running a youth group.

 The IYM was a breath of fresh air, said Sundermeier, who continued engaging with the institute as he built his ministry.
 Today, he is senior pastor at the First Presbyterian Church of Atlanta, one of the prominent congregations in the region.